|

 down its arms, closing hostilities with the largest Confederate army east of the Mississippi River.

-General Richard Taylor on May 4, 1865
+Lieutenant General Richard Taylor on

-At the war’s end,
+At war’s end, Confederate

 and East Louisiana, with some 12,000 troops.
 By the end of April 1865, Mobile,

-Ala., had fallen and news had reached Taylor
+AL., had fallen and news had reached Taylor

 of the meetings between Gen. Joseph E. Johnston and Maj.
 Gen. William T. Sherman.
 Taylor agreed